keithalewis/math/uf.md

 had been using this formula to calculate premiums long before it showed up in the financial world.
-The 1933 Glass-Steagal Act prohibited investment banks from participating in the insurance industry, but after the merger of Citicorp with Travelers the Gramm-Leach-Bliley Act allowed them into the party after 1999.
+The 1933 Glass-Steagal Act prohibited investment banks from participating in the insurance industry, but after the merger of Citicorp with Travelers, the Gramm-Leach-Bliley Act allowed them into the party after 1999.

 It is common for swaps to have unwind provisions that will be exercised if